LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 the loader with cooperation from the layer libraries.
 Instance call chains are constructed by the loader when layers are enabled at vkCreateInstance.
-Device call chains are constructed by the loader when layers are enabled at CreateDevice.
+Device call chains are constructed by the loader when layers are enabled at vkCreateDevice.
 A layer can intercept Vulkan instance commands, device commands or both.
 For a layer to intercept instance commands, it must participate in the instance call chain.
 For a layer to intercept device commands, it must participate in the device chain.
 Layers which participate in intercepting calls